andela-emabishi/github-users/README.md

 - nodeJS

 ## Usage
-Run `npm install && cd client && npm install` at the root of the project then create a .env file at the root of the `client` folder and populate it with the following.
+Run `npm run install` at the root of the project then create a .env file at the root of the `client` folder and populate it with the following.

 ```
 REACT_APP_CLIENT_SECRET=<github-client-secret>